-The Company's Risk Management & Compliance Committee serves as an advisory body to the board of directors to strengthen our mechanisms not only for legal compliance, but also for risk management and compliance, including risks associated with corporate ethics.

-The Company's Internal Control Committee documents, evaluates, and improves the Company's internal controls and financial statement preparation processes to further improve the reliability of the Company's financial reporting.

-The Company's Security Trade Control Committee ensures compliance with laws and regulations related to transactions and goods and technologies addressed by export-related regulations, including the Foreign Exchange and Foreign Trade Act.
+The Risk Management & Compliance Committee serves as an advisory body to the board of directors to strengthen mechanisms not only for legal compliance, but also for risk management and compliance, including risks associated with corporate ethics.
+The Internal Control Committee deliberates basic policy for internal controls and monitors the structure and operation of mechanisms determined under the internal controls system to ensure the appropriateness of business operations.
+The Security Trade Control Committee ensures compliance with laws and regulations related to transactions and goods and technologies addressed by export-related regulations, including the Foreign Exchange and Foreign Trade Act.